 21.0 metres for 25 metre long pools

 Each lane line shall end 2.0 metres from the end wall of the pool with a distinctive cross line 1.0 metre long and of the same width as the lane line.
-Target lines shall be placed on the end walls or on the touch panels, in the centre of each lane, of the same width as the lane lines.
+The distance between the centre points of each lane shall be 2.5 metres. *Pool length tolerances must be considered.
+Target lines shall be placed in the end walls or on the touch panels, in the centre of each lane, of the same width as the lane lines.

-They shall extend without interruption from the deck edge (curb), to the floor of the pool to a maximum of three metres.
+They shall extend without interruption from the pool deck edge (curb) to the floor of the pool to a maximum of three metres.
 A cross line 0.5 metre long shall be placed 0.3 metre below the water surface, measured to the centre point of the cross line.

 For 50m pools constructed after 1 January 2006, cross lines 0.5 metre long shall be placed at the fifteen (15) metre mark from each end of the pool.
 After October 2013 this shall be measured from the end wall to the centre point of the cross line.